-How to Measure SLA: 4 Important Types of Metrics
+How to Measure SLA & 4 Important SLA Metrics

 An important part of the client-service provider relationship is a well-written Service Level Agreement (SLA).
 Most service providers and clients agree on this.
-What some service providers don’t know is exactly how they should measure SLA.
+What some service providers don’t know is exactly how they should measure SLA, and which SLA metrics to measure.

 There is often a lot of confusion between the SLA metrics that define contractual agreements and the wide range of key performance indicators (KPIs) you can also use to monitor operations.
 They are both important, but they are not the same.